ARE YOU READY FOR SOME FOOOOOOTBAAAAALLLLLLL!

 College.
 NFL.
 I’m here for it all.

 If you ask my family and friends, I pretty much bleed cardinal and gold.
 But also love cheering for my home team.
-Sadly, they didn’t make it to the Super Bowl this year which means I’m going all in for the 49ers.
+Sadly, they didn’t make it to the Super Bowl this year.
+Honestly, for me, it’s a toss up on who I’m rooting for.
+I do like Kansas City, but I also like the Eagles.
+Maybe I’ll root for one team during the 1st half and the other team during the second half.

 My love of football was pretty much cemented as a kid.